 Mandatory Travel Insurance:

-Any airfare, whether on scheduled or charter flights; accommodation in Iceland; pre- and post- land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for stewards and other service personnel; fuel surcharge may apply.
+Any airfare, whether on scheduled or charter flights; transfer supplement for bus shuttle between Akureyri (ship) and Radhus Reykjavikur / City Hall in Vonarstraeti (6 hours); pre- and post- land arrangements; passport and visa expenses; government arrival and departure taxes; meals ashore; baggage, cancellation, and personal insurance (which is mandatory); excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges, and telecommunication charges; customary gratuity at the end of the voyage for stewards and other service personnel aboard; fuel surcharge may apply.